A Local’s Guide to Travel in Sicily

 Affiliate disclosure: some of the links in this article are affiliate links.
 If you book using one of them, we’ll earn a small commission.
 All of our info is free to read and free of ads, so we appreciate it!

-Sicily, in far southwestern Italy and sitting just off the tip of the country’s “boot”, is the largest island in Italy and the entire Mediterranean Sea.
+Sicily, in far southwestern Italy and sitting just off the tip of the "toe of the boot” (aka the region of Calabria!), is the largest island in Italy and the entire Mediterranean Sea.
 With over 5 million inhabitants, it is also the most populated.
-Together with its chains of smaller islands – Egadi, Ustica, Eolians, Pelagie, and Pantelleria – Sicily forms one of Italy’s autonomous regions, with Palermo its capital city.
+It is comprised of its principal island as well as a series of smaller islands and archipelagos – Ustica, Pantelleria, the Eolian islands, the Aegadian islands, the Pelagie islands (home to Lampedusa), etc.

-Inhabited dating back at least 14,000 years, Sicily has been a crossroads for millennia due to its strategic position at the center of the Mediterranean.
-While the Phoenicians and the Greeks are known to have established themslves here starting around the 8th Century BC, even before this time, three native peoples occupied the islands: the Siculi in the east; the Sicani in the center; and the Elimi in the west.
+Inhabited dating back at least 14,000 years and in a strategic position in the heart of the Mediterranean, Sicily has been at the crossroads of civilizatons for millennia.
+While the Phoenicians and the Greeks are often regarded as the initial civilizations to have formed colonies on the island (beginning around the 8th century BC), long before them three native peoples occupied these lands: the Siculi in the east; the Sicani in the center; and the Elimi in the west.

-Following the Greeks and Phoenicians, many others have fought over and this land – Romans, Byzantines, Arabs, Normans, Swabians, Angevins, Aragones, Spaniards, and Bourbons, almost too many to name.
-Constantly changing hands and passing under different influences and cultures, Sicily became an incredible melting pot, and it still is today.
+Following the Greeks and Phoenicians, many other civilizations have fought over Sicily: the Romans, Byzantines, Arabs, Normans, Swabians, Angevins, Aragonese, Bourbons… almost too many to name.
+Constantly changing hands and passing under different influences and cultures, Sicily was and remains an incredible melting pot.

-Visitors to Sicily today can experience that history in abundance through our historical sites, archaeological wonders, architecture, and even the language and cuisine.
+Visitors to Sicily today can experience that history in abundance through our incredible archaeological sights, historic architecture, and even the language and cuisine.

-But Sicily is about much more than the past: here, you’ll find busy cities, gorgeous Baroque towns, impressive mountains and pristine natural areas, some of the best beaches in Italy, and fantastic wine and an excellent, totally distinct cuisine.
-In short, Sicily has a lot for you to discover!
+But Sicily is about much more than the past and today, you’ll find busy cities, gorgeous Baroque towns, impressive mountains, pristine natural areas, some of the best beaches in Italy, fantastic wine, and an excellent, totally distinct cuisine.
+There's a lot to discover!

 Table of Contents